5 Thinking Like a Data Scientist

 Types of Data

 Data, the result of quantification, can be classified in a number of ways.
-The first distinction of quantified variables is by data type.
+We consider here classifications by variable (feature) type and the level of data structuring.

-Continuous: the number of possible values of the variable is not countable.
-Examples are physical measurements such as weight, height, length, pressure, temperature.
+The number of possible values of the variable is not countable.

-Discrete: the number of possible values is countable.
 Even if the number of possible values is infinite, the variable is still discrete.
 The number of fish caught per day does not have a theoretical upper limit, although it is highly unlikely that a weekend warrior will catch 1,000 fish.
 A commercial fishing vessel might.

 Discrete variables are further divided into the following groups:

-Count Variables: the values are true counts, obtained by enumeration.
+The values are true counts, obtained by enumeration.
 There are two types of counts:

-Counts per unit: the count relates to a unit of measurement, e.g., the number of fish caught per day, the number of customer complaints per quarter, the number of chocolate chips per cookie, the number of cancer incidences per 100,000.
+• Counts per unit: the count relates to a unit of measurement, e.g., the number of fish caught per day, the number of customer complaints per quarter, the number of chocolate chips per cookie, the number of cancer incidences per 100,000.

-Proportions (Counts out of a total): the count can be converted to a proportion by dividing it with a maximum value.
-Examples are the number of heads out of 10 coin tosses, the number of larvae out of 20 succumbing to an insecticide,
+• Proportions (Counts out of a total): the count can be converted to a proportion by dividing it with a maximum value.
+Examples are the number of heads out of 10 coin tosses, the number of larvae out of 20 succumbing to an insecticide.

-Categorical Variables: the values consist of labels, even if numbers are used for labeling.
+The values consist of labels, even if numbers are used for labeling.

-Nominal variables: The labels are unordered, for example the variable “fruit” takes on the values “apple”, “peach”, “tomato” (yes, tomatoes are fruit but do not belong in fruit salad).
+• Nominal variables: The labels are unordered, for example the variable “fruit” takes on the values “apple”, “peach”, “tomato” (yes, tomatoes are fruit but do not belong in fruit salad).

-Ordinal variables: the category labels can be arranged in a natural order in a lesser-greater sense.
+• Ordinal variables: the category labels can be arranged in a natural order in a lesser-greater sense.
 Examples are 1—5 star reviews or ratings of severity (“mild”, “modest”, “severe”).

-Binary variables: take on exactly two values (dead/alive, Yes/No, 1/0, fraud/not fraud, diseased/not diseased)
+• Binary variables: take on exactly two values (dead/alive, Yes/No, 1/0, fraud/not fraud, diseased/not diseased)

 Categorical variables are also called qualitative variables.
 They encode a quality, namely to belong to one of the categories.
 All other variables are also called quantitative variables.
 Note that quantifying something through numbers does not imply it is a quantitative variable.
 Highway exits might have numbers that are simple identifiers not related to distances.
 The number of stars on a 5-star rating scale indicates the category, not a quantified amount.
 The numeric values of quantitative variables, on the other hand, can be used to calculate meaningful differences and ratios.
 40 kg is twice as much as 20 kg, but a 4-star review is not twice as much as a 2-star review—it is simply higher than a 2-star review.